 Consequently, my research focuses on the intersection of human-data interaction (HDI), human-computer interaction (HCI), interaction design (IxD), information visualization (InfoVis), computer-supported cooperative work (CSCW) and ubiquitous computing (UbiComp).

 The overall goal of my research is to understand how to best support individuals or teams during data exploration and sensemaking:

-- What kind of interaction and visualization techniques do they perceive as “natural” and easy-to-use?
+- What kind of interaction and visualization techniques and data representations do users perceive as “natural” and easy-to-use?

 - Which techniques are easier to learn and cognitively less demanding?

 - How can we harness novel post-WIMP (post-“Windows Icons Menus Pointer”) interaction techniques and ubiquitous computing systems, e.g., multi-touch, pen input, gestures, tangible objects, interactive tables and walls, virtual/augmented reality?

 - How can we better support collaboration and navigation in large data sets?

 - How can we avoid bias, false interpretations, and convey uncertainty or gaps in data?